hfhbd/routing-compose/README.md

 [This article](https://blog.bitsrc.io/using-hashed-vs-nonhashed-url-paths-in-single-page-apps-a66234cefc96) provides a good explanation of the difference between each routing strategy.

 ### HashRouter
 `HashRouter` is used for hashed urls (e.g. yoursite.com/#/path).
 This strategy requires no additional setup to work in a single page compose-web application.
+Some SaaS providers, like GitHub Pages, do not offer configuration options, so you have to use `HashRouter`.

 ### BrowserRouter